For some people, Medicare Advantage (Part C) is a worthwhile alternative to original Medicare (Parts A and B) coverage.

-Understanding the difference between Original Medicare and Medicare Advantage
+What's the difference between original Medicare (Parts A and B) and Medicare Advantage?

-Option two is the Medicare Advantage plan.
-This is a privately managed alternative to Original Medicare (managed by the federal government).
-This plan covers all of the services of Original Medicare and usually includes Part D (drug coverage).
-This plan may even offer additional services that Original Medicare does not cover, such as dental, hearing and/or vision coverage.
+Another way to receive your Medicare coverage is through a Medicare Advantage plan.
+This is a privately managed alternative to original Medicare.
+A Medicare Advantage plan covers all the services of original Medicare and usually includes Part D coverage as well.
+It may even offer extra benefits not covered by Parts A and B, such as dental, hearing, and vision coverage.

-There are five key advantages of choosing a Medicare Advantage plan (versus Original Medicare)
+There are five key advantages to choosing a Medicare Advantage plan compared to original Medicare only:

 2. Similar to employer health insurance

-If leaving a job where health insurance was offered, a Medicare Advantage plan will look similar.
-Deductibles, co-insurance, drug coverage, physician networks are all part of the package.
+If you're leaving a job where health insurance was offered, a Medicare Advantage plan will look similar.
+Deductibles, co-insurance, drug coverage, and physician networks (if you have an HMO plan) are all part of the package.

-A Medicare Advantage plan can be more cohesive.
-Often there is only one card (the Medicare Advantage card) to keep track of, not three.
-Some beneficiaries prefer to deal with one system versus the separation of Original Medicare, Part D and Medigap.
+A Medicare Advantage plan is an “all in one” system.
+Often, you have only one insurance card to keep track of, not three.
+Some people prefer to deal with one plan versus the separate plans of original Medicare, Part D, and Medigap.

-HMO Medicare Advantage plans require a Primary Care Physician (PCP).
-She or he is the gatekeeper for all care and is responsible for making sure that the patient’s healthcare team collaborating with other medical professionals on treatment.
-For beneficiaries with complicated, multi-specialist health problems, this can be valuable.
+HMO Medicare Advantage plans require you to have a primary care physician (PCP).
+They are the “gatekeeper” for all your care, responsible for making sure your team collaborates with other medical professionals on your treatment.
+For people with complicated health conditions, this kind of coordinated effort can be valuable.

-Medicare Advantage plans often include prescription drug coverage, plus vision, hearing and dental benefits—all of which are not part of Original Medicare.
-Sometimes additional premium may be required, but that is not true for all plans.
+Medicare Advantage plans often include prescription drug coverage, plus vision, hearing and dental benefits—all of which are not part of original Medicare.
+In some cases, an additional premium may be required, but that is not true for all plans.

 1. Getting coverage for procedures can be more complicated

-With Medicare Advantage, copays are paid prior to treatment.
-For multiple physician visits, there may be several copays upfront before seeing the doctor or receiving care (versus owing a 20% coinsurance that would be paid by a Medigap policy with Medicare-plus-Medigap).
+With Medicare Advantage, copayments are paid prior to treatment.
+For multiple physician visits, there may be several copayments required upfront before you can see a doctor or receive care.
+In contrast, if you have original Medicare plus Medigap, you would owe a 20% coinsurance (billed after the service) that would be covered by your Medigap policy.

-With Original Medicare, there is an open choice to see any physician who accepts Medicare, providing full access to major medical centers nationwide.
-Conversely, Medicare Advantage plans are more restricted in terms of provider networks.
-A network is a list of doctors, hospitals or pharmacies that negotiate prices with insurance companies.
-In some locations, it can be difficult to find a local doctor or hospital that works with Medicare Advantage.
-To see a doctor or visit a hospital that isn’t “in-network” with this plan, there will be higher medical fees.
+With original Medicare, you can see any physician who accepts Medicare, which gives you access to major medical centers nationwide.
+In contrast, Medicare Advantage plans are more restrictive in terms of provider networks.
+A network is a list of doctors, hospitals, and/or pharmacies that negotiate prices with insurance companies.
+In some areas, it can be difficult to find a local doctor or hospital that works with Medicare Advantage.
+And if you visit a doctor or visit a hospital that isn’t “in-network,” you will pay higher out-of-pocket costs.